 Surviving section of Hornby Castle (south wing and tower) constructed by John Conyers KG in the late 1440s and modernized by John Carr (prolific architect and Lord Mayor of York) for the 4th Earl of Holderness in 1760.
-The plan is to reopen it hopefully in 2016 or so.
+The plan is to reopen it hopefully someday.
 Archeologists are actively digging there.